International Master Water and Wind Engineering

 This program, entirely in English, offers in-depth training over 4 semesters.
 It combines theory, laboratory studies, numerical simulations and research projects, with opportunities to study internationally.
 Key disciplines include fluid mechanics, thermodynamics, meteorology, oceanography, hydraulics and hydrology.

 The master's degree in risk and the environment is based on established research collaborations and a shared commitment to imparting knowledge to students at the start of their professional careers.
 A significant part of the teaching is dedicated to practical laboratory work, enabling work in small groups and the use of various experimental facilities.
-The international structure of the program reflects the importance of integrating an international dimension into the training of future engineers.
+The international nature of the program reflects the importance of integrating an international dimension into the training of future engineers.

 • Water Engineering